Celebrating and supporting LGBTQIA+ minds in STEMM

-Symposium co-organiser and head of the Florey’s presynaptic physiology laboratory Dr Sarah Gordon said that a lack of visibility of STEMM LGBTQIA+ role models could discourage people in this community from pursuing a science career.
+Symposium co-organiser and head of The Florey’s presynaptic physiology laboratory Dr Sarah Gordon said that a lack of visibility of STEMM LGBTQIA+ role models could discourage people in this community from pursuing a science career.

-“Everyone fits in science and everyone has a place.
-From climate change, to cures for childhood diseases, to astrophysics, LGBTQIA+ researchers are making vital improvements to the way we live and to the health of our communities.
+“Everyone fits in science, and everyone has a place.
+From climate change to cures for childhood diseases to astrophysics, LGBTQIA+ researchers are making vital improvements to the way we live and to the health of our communities.”

 “We are inspiring the next generation of LGBTQIA+ researchers by enabling them to see people like them leading the way and excelling in their fields,” said Dr Gordon.

-“The Florey was delighted to host this event and see our researchers collaborating with their peers from other institutes to hold the first national, and second international, event for STEMM professionals who identify as LGBTQIA+,” said Professor Petrou.
+“The Florey was delighted to host this event and see our researchers collaborating with their peers from other institutes to hold the first national and second international event for STEMM professionals who identify as LGBTQIA+,” said Professor Petrou.

-The symposium received strong support from the scientific sector with Dr Alan Finkel AO (Chief Scientist of Australia), Ms Anna-Maria Arabia (CEO, Australian Academy of Science) and Ms Kylie Walker (CEO, Science and Technology Australia) all having involvement.
+The symposium received strong support from the scientific sector, with Dr Alan Finkel AO (Chief Scientist of Australia), Ms Anna-Maria Arabia (CEO, Australian Academy of Science) and Ms Kylie Walker (CEO, Science and Technology Australia) all having involvement.

 The inaugural Scott Johnson Memorial Award was presented to Dr Mohammad Tana in recognition of his commitment to making lives and workplaces safer and more inclusive for LBGTQIA+ people in STEM.
-The award is named in remembrance of Scott Johnson, a brilliant mathematician and PhD student was killed in a gay hate crime in Sydney in 1988.
+The award is named in remembrance of Scott Johnson, a brilliant mathematician and PhD student who was killed in a gay hate crime in Sydney in 1988.

-At the symposium QueersInScience and the Australian Academy of Science launched a call for applications from individuals who are passionate about advocating for the inclusion of LGBTQIA+ people within STEMM organisations in their own state or territory.
+At the symposium, QueersInScience and the Australian Academy of Science launched a call for applications from individuals who are passionate about advocating for the inclusion of LGBTQIA+ people within STEMM organisations in their own state or territory.

-Australian Academy of Science President, Professor John Shine AC said LGBTQIA+ scientists and professionals in STEMM organisations were encouraged to apply for the opportunity to become a QueersInScience state champion.
+Australian Academy of Science President, Professor John Shine AC, said LGBTQIA+ scientists and professionals in STEMM organisations were encouraged to apply for the opportunity to become a QueersInScience state champion.

 Together the state champions will form a Steering Committee, which will work to determine the direction and goals for a national QueersInSciencenetwork.